 - Nested sessions: Sessions started by processes descended from the entry session.

-- Alerts: Alerts in the context of the processes which caused them.
+- Alerts: Process, file, and network alerts in the context of the events which caused them.

 To view Linux session data from your Kubernetes infrastructure, you’ll need to set up the Kubernetes dashboard.

 Enable Session View dataedit

 Session View uses process data collected by the Elastic Defend integration, but this data is not always collected by default.
 To confirm that Session View data is enabled: